Minimalist approach to the classification of symmetry protected topological phases: Summary and Outlook

 \item There exist nontrivial discrete groups $G$ for which $\tilde h^d\paren{BG} = 0$ for all $d$ regardless of $\tilde h$.

-\item There exist non-isomorphic finite groups $G_1$, $G_2$ for which $h^d\paren{BG_1} \isomorphic h^d\paren{BG_2}$ regardless of $h$, at least in low dimensions with an additional, well-founded physical input. \end{enumerate} Let us conclude with some interesting open questions. \begin{enumerate}[(i)] \item How would our results generalize if effectively antiunitary symmetries were allowed, which would give rise to group actions on the $\Omega$-spectrum and necessitate twisted generalized cohomology theories?
+\item There exist non-isomorphic finite groups $G_1$, $G_2$ for which $h^d\paren{BG_1} \isomorphic h^d\paren{BG_2}$ regardless of $h$, at least in low dimensions with an additional, well-founded physical input. \end{enumerate} We would also like to answer the following questions: \begin{enumerate}[(i)] \item How would our results generalize if effectively antiunitary symmetries were allowed, which would give rise to group actions on the $\Omega$-spectrum and necessitate twisted generalized cohomology theories?

 \item Does the multiplicative structure of a multiplicative generalized cohomology theory have a physical meaning\footnote{We thank Ammar Husain for suggesting this.}?

 \item Do generalized cohomology groups in negative dimensions have a physical meaning\footnote{We thank Ashvin Vishwanath for suggesting this.}?